1988–89 Charlotte Hornets season: Regular season

-Tripucka led the team in scoring averaging 22.6 points per game, and finished tied in fourth place in Most Improved Player voting, while Chapman averaged 16.9 points per game, and was named to the NBA All-Rookie Second Team, and Reid provided the team with 14.7 points per game.
-In addition, Rambis provided with 11.1 points, 9.4 rebounds and 1.3 steals per game, while Curry contributed 11.9 points per game off the bench, but only played just 48 games due to a wrist injury, Holton provided with 8.3 points and 6.3 assists per game, Cureton averaged 6.5 points and 6.0 rebounds per game, Hoppen provided with 6.5 points and 5.0 rebounds per game, and Bogues contributed 5.4 points, 7.8 assists and 1.4 steals per game.
+Tripucka led the Hornets in scoring averaging 22.6 points per game, while Chapman averaged 16.9 points per game, and was named to the NBA All-Rookie Second Team, and Reid provided the team with 14.7 points per game.
+In addition, Rambis provided with 11.1 points, 9.4 rebounds and 1.3 steals per game, while Curry contributed 11.9 points per game, but only played just 48 games due to a wrist injury, and Holton provided with 8.3 points and 6.3 assists per game.
+Meanwhile, Cureton averaged 6.5 points and 6.0 rebounds per game, Rowsom contributed 6.6 points and 4.0 rebounds per game, but only appeared in just 34 games due to injury, Hoppen provided with 6.5 points and 5.0 rebounds per game, Kempton averaged 6.1 points and 3.8 rebounds per game, and Bogues contributed 5.4 points, 7.8 assists and 1.4 steals per game.
+Tripucka also finished tied in fourth place in Most Improved Player voting.